o3de/o3de.org/content/docs/userguide/terrain-texture-layers-export.md

+description: ' Export a terrain texture layer to reuse it in multiple &ALYlong; levels. '
+slug: terrain-texture-layers-export
+title: Exporting &terrain-textures;
+---
 # Exporting Terrain Texture Layers<a name="terrain-texture-layers-export"></a>

 You can export your terrain texture layer, so that you can then reuse it in multiple levels\.